Skip to content

 Green Black Red White

-Bring out your trusty RJ-45 Ethernet crimper and a standard RJ-45 jack, carefully line up the wires and give it a crimp.
-Now insert into the front microphone jack of your closest, oldest Motorola radio from the 1990's and you are ready to program.
+Grab your trusty RJ-45 Ethernet crimper and a standard RJ-45 plug, carefully line up the wires, and give it a crimp.
+Now plug it into the front microphone jack of your old Motorola and you are ready to program.

 RJ45 End